 You no longer listen to big hair bands and drive a TransAm so why are you still working in an office with a floorplan from the 80s?
-Survey results suggest your company may be a few decades behind in the office design evolution.
-Working in an office layout that doesn’t support your team’s work style can hinder productivity.
-Here is a quick summary of the past, present, and future trends in office design adapted from the research of workplace strategy firm NBBJ.
+Survey results suggest your company may be a few decades behind in the office floor plan design evolution.
+Working in an office floor plan layout that doesn’t support your team’s work style can hinder productivity.
+Here is a quick summary of the past, present, and future trends in the office floor plan design adapted from the research of workplace strategy firm NBBJ.

 Conventional floor plans typically have a mix of private offices and open space cubicles.
 These spaces were very popular in the 1980s and 1990s and remain popular with law firms, investment banks, and companies in, ah-hem, less creative industries.
 Conventional layouts are great for privacy but are typically rigid in nature and lack collaborative spaces.
 Promotions, re-orgs, or simply shuffling project teams can cause logistics nightmares for companies with conventional floor plans.